-Iffley Road sports complex is where many clubs train and compete; it boasts a fitness gym, an all-weather running track, an Olympic-standard hockey pitch, a 25-metre swimming pool, a rowing tank, an indoor cricket centre, two full size sports halls, and a dojo, along with provision for association football, tennis - grass and clay court, squash, rugby union, eton fives and rugby fives.
+Iffley Road Sports Centre is where many clubs train and compete; it boasts a fitness gym, a classes studio, an all-weather running track, a water-based hockey pitch, a 25-metre swimming pool, a rowing tank, an indoor cricket centre, two full size sports halls, and a dojo, along with provision for association football, tennis - grass and clay court, squash, rugby union, eton fives and rugby fives.

-Marston Road sports ground and clubhouse gives priority to women's sport and hosts regular football, cricket and rugby fixtures.
+Marston Road sports ground and clubhouse is another area for grass pitches and regularly hosts football, cricket and rugby fixtures.